FHA Loans Offer Perfect Options For Many Home Purchases.

 FHA loans are one of the very best options for buyers with low credit scores.
-Financing is available even for borrowers with scores in the 500s, though you may be expected to put down a larger down payment and may face higher interest rates.
-Typically, lenders like to see scores of at least 640, but at Midland Mortgage Corporation, we have a vast network of financing partners who can often find solutions for borrowers with special circumstances resulting in credit scores below the 500 mark.
+Typically, lenders like to see scores of at least 640, but at Midland Mortgage Corporation, we have a vast network of financing partners who, at this time, can often find solutions for borrowers with special circumstances resulting in credit scores with a 600 minimum.
+Financing is available for borrowers with scores as low as 600, though you may be expected to put down a larger down payment and may face higher interest rates.

 FHA loans are also well known for accepting as little as 3.5% of the purchase price for a down payment.
 These monies can also be donated by a family member or friend or a community grant, like those available through HUD’s homeowner programs.
 Your mortgage counselor will help you access all of the resources available to you.
 Borrowers with scores from 500 to 579 will likely need to put down at least 10 percent.

 Another attractive feature of FHA loans is the lender’s ability to pay a portion of your closing costs.
 While sellers and home builders are the first place most buyers go when they need help with closing expenses, like appraisals and title inspections, if you don’t mind paying slightly higher interest rates, you can ask for these types of extras when securing your mortgage.